 7. Of Clear Skies And Michelin Stars: Tokyo

 The capital city of Japan has one of the best transport systems in the world which is convenient and fast.
-The city has a strong culture and history with temples and shrines and is the native city for Shinto religion.
+The city has a strong culture and history with temples and shrines and is the native city of the Shinto religion.
 Extremely clean, the city also has a low crime rate.
-Tokyo also has a plethora of Michelin star restaurants.
+Tokyo also has a plethora of Michelin-star restaurants.

 8. City For Food And Art: Toronto